 Why is Office spell check not working?

-Spell checking may not be working due to several reasons.
-The Spell check feature can stop working due to you changing a simple setting in Proofing or the language settings may be turned off, or the template may have some issues.
+Spell-checking may not be working for several reasons.
+The Spell check feature can stop working if you change a simple setting in Proofing, if the language settings are turned off, or if the template has issues.

 Read: How to change the Font face, size, and color in Access